My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Hong Sang-soo gave the Korean film industry a jolt back in 1996 with début film "The Day a Pig Fell Into the Well", a contemporary examination of everyday lives.
 As one of the raising auteurs of 90s, his refreshing perspective and approach to narratives still persists as welcomed motifs to his acclaimed and continuing filmography.

 "Ha Ha Ha" is the story of two friends sharing their experiences of love and relationships on a recent holiday they both had in Tongyeong.
-Jo Moon-kyung (Kim Sang-kyeong from "Memories of Murder" and "May 18") is a film director from Seoul whose mom owns a popular restaurant (with globefish being its main attraction) in this small seaside town.
+Jo Moon-kyung (Kim Sang-kyung from "Memories of Murder" and "May 18") is a film director from Seoul whose mom owns a popular restaurant (with globefish being its main attraction) in this small seaside town.
 Jo-Moon-kyung's gaze is caught by a local museum guide (Moon So-ri as Yang Seong-wook) and, between visits to his "principle-less" mother; he gentlemanly makes his courtship of her.
 His character is cumbersome and he has a genteel laugh that can dissolve any awkward situation.

 Although the two main characters' never actually come to realise that their stories are intertwined, there are common elements that run through both stories.
 Both individuals, for example, frequently visit Jo Moon-kyung's mother's restaurant and there is a red hat that flouts around between characters.
 As spectators to their stories we are shown the bigger picture and some of the serendipitous threads that reappear.
 Sometimes ironic while other times comical, Hong Sang-soo presents a retrospection that elegantly blurs the perceived distances between people.